-The IRS does not report tax audits to major credit bureaus, but failure to pay back taxes, penalties and fees can result in a tax lien.
-If a tax lean is imposed, it can have a negative impact on credit scores.
+The IRS does not report tax audits to major credit bureaus, but can it affect your credit score?
+Failure to pay back taxes and penalties can trigger tax liens that negatively impact credit ratings.

 What Happens in an IRS Audit?